-Requirements for a major in Political Science: A major in Political Science includes the following courses: PSCI 2023; 2043; 2123; 3053 or 3063; and additional courses in the Department to total at least twenty-seven hours.
+Requirements for a major in Political Science: A major in Political Science includes the following courses: CORE 2053; SSCI 4601; PSCI 2023; 2043; 2123; 3053 or 3063; and additional courses in the Department to total at least twenty-seven hours.
 A 2.000 GPA in these courses is required for graduation.
-Students planning graduate study are strongly encouraged to obtain additional training in foreign languages, research methods and statistics.
+Students planning graduate study are strongly encouraged to obtain additional training in international languages, research methods, and statistics.